 We’d love for you to join us in Amherst to celebrate the launch of Issue 18.
-The Common‘s student interns will be reading briefly from their favorite pieces in the new issue, and there will be wine, cheese, and great conversation.
+The Common‘s student interns will be reading briefly from their favorite pieces in the new issue, and seniors will read from their own writing as well.
+There will be wine, cheese, and great conversation.

 Friday, November 1, 5 p.m.